hansake/Reverse_web_proxy/README.md

 First remove the link to the default configuration:
 * sudo rm /etc/nginx/sites-enabled/default

-Then make a link to the reverseproxy configuration:
+Then make a link to the reverse proxy configuration:
 * sudo ln -s /etc/nginx/sites-available/reverseproxy /etc/nginx/sites-enabled/

-Last restart nginx to use the new configuration:
+Restart nginx to use the new configuration:
 * sudo service nginx restart

 Create an index file containing links to the web servers.